GoOz/Niepce/README.md

 It means you can open the http://localhost:8080/ URL in your browser.

-_N.B.: the first time you run the command it will take some time, it's normal.
+_N.B.: the first time you run the command it will take some time, this is normal.
 There's a few post examples with pictures already and the build needs to process those._

-### Creating your own post and pages
+### Creating your own posts and pages

 Now that your website is up and running you can add your own content.\
 Any content you want to add needs to be in the `content` folder, if you take a look, there's already some stuff in it.

 The folders inside are posts examples and the `about.md` a standalone page example.\
-Feel free to trash those (except maybe `feeds` & `sitemap`) when you familiarized yourself with how to create posts and pages **but you should not delete the other files** (unless you know what you're doing.)
+Feel free to trash those (except maybe `feeds` & `sitemap` unless you know what you're doing) when you familiarized yourself with how to create posts and pages **but you should not delete the other files** (again, unless you know what you're doing).

 The only specific thing to know about post and pages are the data you set in the _frontmatter_, the data at the top of the markdown files.